 Emails can be used to send group messages to your friends and family.
 Continue to monitor your Elon Email as campus offices will still send communications to your Elon account.

 Cell phones can be purchased in the country in which you will reside.
-If you decide to get a cell phone, the GEC strongly suggest that you research a pre-paid system in which you buy a certain amount of time.
+If you decide to get a cell phone, the Isabella Cannon Global Education Center (GEC) strongly suggests that you research a pre-paid system in which you buy a certain amount of time.
 Generally, local calls and international calls are charged at two different rates per minutes.
 You may also want to consider whether your US cell phone can be activated for international use.
 Elon does not recommend any specific provider, but some companies that past Elon students have used include The Carphone Warehouse, Piccell Wireless, Cellhire, and Vodaphone.

 Calling cards can be purchased in-country and used to call back to the US.
 If you purchase calling cards in the US, make sure it can be used while abroad.
 US 1-800 numbers are NOT toll-free abroad.